Pintta/Siide-Framework/readme.md

 Nor does this framework work with other scripts, as this is a truly peculiar entity.
 This is developed entirely as student work by a college student

-If you would like to support the author, you can do so by contacting the discord: Tippe#1337

 Installation:

     Create a new folder (Siide-framework), this will be used for the server binaries.